 - getting the student to write/draw the scale on manuscript paper

 - encouraging the student to spot scale patterns in their pieces (these need not be entire scales).

 - To help students learn the pattern of tones and semitones in a major scale ask them to use temporary markers on the piano (e.g. Iwako erasers, or similar, or sticky indexing tabs) and mark out the scale on the keyboard.
 Then translate this to other scale patterns.
 This is a good way to introduce a new scale and to get the student to work out the accidentals required for themselves.
 Make sure you have introduced the terms and concepts of tones and semitones first!

 - Use the Fun Scales Tools in the Free Music Pack for interesting and engaging ways to work on scales.

 We sell our worksheets through Payhip.
-The links below will take you to the individual product pages.
+The links below take you to the relevant product pages.

-An introduction to the tonic and dominant of C, G, D and F major.
+- Tonic and Dominant: An introduction to tonic and dominant notes in C, G, D, and F majors

 - Tonic, Dominant, and Key Signatures: Further exploration of key sigantures, and the tonic and dominant of the above keys.